8 Tips for A Successful Surrogacy Journey

 1. Not every woman is interested in being a surrogate.

 In fact, very few women are interested in being surrogates.
 You are not likely to find women who meditate daily, do yoga and only eat organic.
 These are warm-hearted women with young children who may not have the time to even go to the bathroom alone much less meditate or attend yoga.
-They are however excellent moms, dedicated to their family and helping you to create a family of your own.
+They are, however, excellent moms, dedicated to their family and helping you to create a family of your own.

 3. Don't play OBGYN and decide to eliminate a surrogate candidates based on your non-medical assessment of the surrogate.
-Trust your reproductive endocrinologists team to review the surrogates medical records as to the surrogates medical suitability to be a surrogate.
+Trust your reproductive endocrinologist's team to review the surrogate's medical records as to her medical suitability to be a surrogate.
 Your clinic will be using the ASRM guidelines for gestational carriers and may also have a few of their own criteria such as their recommended body mass index (BMI).
 Our recommendations beyond the ASRM are no more than 2 C-sections and a BMI of 30 or less.
 Keep in mind that most women who are willing to be surrogates have had children during the last 2-3 years.
 While a BMI of 30 falls into an “overweight” category it is not a negative when it comes to surrogacy.
 You will be hard pressed to find surrogates with “normal” BMI and many clinics will take surrogates with a BMI of 32.

 4. A surrogate should have a good support system.
 This doesn’t mean she has to be married, as many wonderful surrogates are not.
 She may be in a committed relationship or single but with family and friends near by who can help out with her kids when needed and just be a positive source of support.
-Some future parents become obsessed with finding a married surrogate thinking that their surrogate will have a built in support system.
-Sometimes that may be true but it’s better to have a single surrogate with supportive friends and family than a married surrogate with a partner that is not really involved in his wife's surrogacy.
+Some future parents become obsessed with finding a married surrogate thinking that their surrogate will have a built-in support system.
+Sometimes that may be true but it’s better to have a single surrogate with supportive friends and family than a married surrogate with a partner who is not really involved in his wife's surrogacy.
 Be open.
-Every surrogate is an individual and worth looking at.
+Every surrogate is an individual and worth considering.
 Don’t rule someone out because they don’t meet your ideal.
 You may pass up some amazing women.

 5. Don’t fixate on finding a repeat surrogate.
 Some intended parents think it's easier to trust a repeat surrogate to hand over the child.
 Neither a first time nor a repeat surrogate wants to keep your baby.
 They have children of their own.
-There is also no statistical data indicates greater pregancy success using a repeat surrogate over a first time surrogate.
+There is also no statistical data indicating greater pregancy success using a repeat surrogate over a first time surrogate.
 Always look at both.
 If you limit yourself to repeat surrogates you will wait a lot longer to be matched and you will pay a premium since any woman who is willing to be a repeat surrogate will be compensated at a higher rate for her willingness to cycle again.
 First time surrogates will all have had at least one pregnancy and have been thinking about their surrogate journey and are excited to help you.
 A first time surrogate will probably have had fewer pregnancies than a repeat surrogate.
 The ASRM guideline for number of pregnancies is nor more than 5 so a surrogate can still be a good option if your pregnancy is number 6 but you don’t really want to push beyond that.
 While we all may know of women who have had more than 6 pregnancies, a uterus is a bit like a balloon - it can only be stretched to it’s limit so many times before it weakens.